turtleisaac/PokEditor-v2/README.md

 **Author: Turtleisaac**

-# Development of PokEditor v2 has ended and will be replaced with [PokEditor v3](https://github.com/turtleisaac/PokEditor).
-However, v3 is not ready, so continue using v2 in the meantime.
+# Development of PokEditor v2 has ended and has been replaced with [PokEditor v3](https://github.com/turtleisaac/PokEditor).

 Multifunctional in-depth editor for Pokémon Gen IV (4) game data.